 Two days before the accident, Fred smoked marijuana.
 A urine test after the accident reveals the marijuana in Fred's system.

-Both federal and California law prohibit commercial drivers from operating a vehicle while using drugs.
-So the victim's family brings a California wrongful death lawsuit based on negligence per se.
+Both federal and California law prohibit commercial drivers from operating a vehicle while using drugs.7 So the victim's family brings a California wrongful death lawsuit based on negligence per se.

 However, the jury finds that Fred's driving ability was not impaired, and that the marijuana was not a substantial factor in causing the accident.
-As a result, Fred is not liable for damages
+As a result, Fred is not liable for damages8

 California has a number of laws related to driving and drinking or using drugs.

 California's basic DUI law is set forth in Vehicle Code 23152 VC.
 Under VC 23152(a) it is a crime to operate a motor vehicle while "under the influence" of alcohol and/or drugs.

 A driver is "under the influence" if his or her physical or mental abilities are impaired to the extent that he/she can no longer drive as well as a cautious sober person.9